ignatandrei/console_to_saas/README.md

 # Console to SAAS
 **How to transform a Proof Of Concept application to a Software As A Service product**

-This book will guide you step-by-step to build a scalable product from a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) to production ready [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service).
+This book will guide you step-by-step to build a scalable product from a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) to production-ready [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service).
 Any development done will start from a business need: this will make things clear for the team what is the impact of the delivery.

 You will see different architecture patterns for [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and why some of them fit well and some of them not.
 Everything will happen incrementally and the product development history will be easy to be seen by analyzing commits.

+Every chapter is a progressive journey with some specific challenges that will be overcome by specific programming best practices.

+This can be considered as a .NET tutorial, that demonstrates the versatility of the platform to create different types of applications (CLI, Desktop & Website).

 To have our finished product, we will see the two development directions:
 ## On premise solution
 - how the idea gets a shape